QuantEcon/lecture-source-jl/source/rst/time_series_models/additive_functionals.rst

     plt = plot_multiplicative(amf, T)
     plt[1]

-As before, when we plotted multiple realizations of a component in the 2nd, 3rd, and 4th panels, we also plotted population 95% confidence bands computed using the LSS type
+As before, when we plotted multiple realizations of a component in the 2nd, 3rd, and 4th panels, we also plotted population 95% confidence bands computed using the LSS type.

-Comparing this figure and the last also helps show how geometric growth differs from arithmetic growth
+Comparing this figure and the last also helps show how geometric growth differs from arithmetic growth.

 A peculiar large sample property
 --------------------------------

 Hansen and Sargent :cite:`hans-sarg-book2016` (ch.
-6) note that the martingale component :math:`\widetilde M_t` of the multiplicative decomposition has a peculiar property
+6) note that the martingale component :math:`\widetilde M_t` of the multiplicative decomposition has a peculiar property.

 *  While :math:`E_0 \widetilde M_t = 1` for all :math:`t \geq 0`,
-   nevertheless :math:`\ldots`
+   nevertheless :math:`\ldots`.

 *  As :math:`t \rightarrow +\infty`, :math:`\widetilde M_t` converges to
-   zero almost surely
+   zero almost surely.

 The following simulation of many paths of :math:`\widetilde M_t` illustrates this property